looker-open-source/looker_deployer/README.md

 ## User Attributes Deployment

-This command allows for the migration of user attributes across instances.
+This command allows for the migration of non-system managed user attributes across instances (i.e. id, first_name, last_name, email).

-Matching for create or update will be based on the name of the setting, since IDs are auto-incremented.
+Matching for create/update/delete will be based on the name of the setting, since IDs are auto-incremented.
 This includes assignments made for user attributes made by group names.

 The command accepts the following arguments:

 ```
-usage: ldeploy user_attributes [-h] --source SOURCE [--ini INI] --target TARGE [TARGET ...] [--pattern PATTERN] [--debug]
+usage: ldeploy user_attributes [-h] --source SOURCE [--ini INI] --target TARGE [TARGET ...] [--pattern PATTERN] [--delete] [--debug]

 optional arguments:
   -h, --help            show this help message and exit